History of Chechnya: Operation Lentil/Aardakh

 By the next summer, Checheno-Ingushetia was dissolved; a number of Chechen and Ingush placenames were replaced with Russian ones; mosques and graveyards were destroyed, and a massive campaign of burning numerous historical Chechen texts was near complete (leaving the world depleted of what was more or less the only source of central Caucasian literature and historical texts except for sparse texts about the Chechens, Ingush, etc., not written by themselves, but by Georgians).
 Throughout the North Caucasus, about 700,000 (according to Dalkhat Ediev, 724,297, of which the majority, 479,478, were Chechens, along with 96,327 Ingush, 104,146 Kalmyks, 39,407 Balkars and 71,869 Karachais), died along the trip, and the extremely harsh environment of Central Asia (especially considering the amount of exposure) killed many more.

-The NKVD gives the statistic of 144,704 people killed in 1944–1948 alone (death rate of 23.5% per all groups), though this is dismissed by many authors such as Tony Wood, John Dunlop, Moshe Gammer and others as a far understatement.
+The NKVD gives the statistic of 144,704 people killed in 1944–1948 alone (death rate of 23.5% per all groups), though this is dismissed by a number of authors such as Tony Wood, John Dunlop, Moshe Gammer and others as a far understatement.
 Estimates for deaths of the Chechens alone (excluding the NKVD statistic), range from about 170,000 to 200,000, thus ranging from over a third of the total Chechen population to nearly half being killed in those 4 years alone (rates for other groups for those four years hover around 20%).
 Although the Council of Europe has recognized it as a "genocidal act", no country except the self-declared, unrecognized Chechen Republic of Ichkeria officially recognizes the act as a genocide.

 During the repression period (1944–1957), deported nations were not allowed to change places without special permit taken from local authority.
 Names of repressed nations were totally erased from all books and encyclopedias.
-Chechen-language libraries were destroyed, many Chechen books and manuscripts were burned.
-Many families were divided and not allowed to travel to each other even if they found out where their relatives were.
+Chechen-language libraries were destroyed, Chechen books and manuscripts were burned.
+Families were divided and not allowed to travel to each other even if they found out where their relatives were.